jncox/Workshop_setup-guide_rtd/setup/ssp/ssp.rst

 Overview
 ++++++++

 In this exercise you will use Prism Central to configure Self Service Portal (SSP) from Prism Element, and create multiple projects for different groups of users.
-This lab should be completed **BEFORE** the :ref:`calm_lab` lab.
+This lab should be completed **BEFORE** the Calm lab.

 Configure Self Service Portal
 +++++++++++++++++